cs340-25/news/README.md

       - make sure your presentation (if not an md file) is uploaded to you project repo
    - Presentation on class research projects, [please schedule](https://github.com/cs340-25/news/issues/1)

-# May 6 - schedule full - 10m presentation
+# May 6 - schedule full - up to 10m presentation
    - SkullScan
    - CipherGPT
    - PhishGuard